• Art magazine

 Is there a definition of creative coding?

-Wikipedia has this tight definition:
+Wikipedia provides this brief definition:

 Creative coding means programming without strict preliminary planning

-Photo by juno jo @junojo, via Unsplash
+Photo by Juno Jo @junojo, via Unsplash

-Bridge builders between two worlds
+Bridge builder between two worlds

 From sorting algorithms to visual art form